phpList/core/README.md

 * a script for tasks to be called from the command line (or a cron job)
 * tasks to create and update the DB schema

-This package should not be modified locally.
+This module should not be modified locally.
 It should be updated via Composer.

+## Changing the database schema

+Any changes to the database schema must always be done both in phpList 3 and phpList 4 so that both versions always have the same schema.

+## phpList 4 plugins

+In phpList 4, plugins are called modules that are Composer packages.
+More documentation for this will follow.

 ## Copyright